swkim101/memcache/README.md

 # User-level SLAB

-slab-like memory cache for user applicataions.
+slab-like memory cache for user applications.

-Shows 55%p better than just malloc and free.
-See the performance evluation below.

 It is not *thread safe*.